Home Influencer Marketing influencer marketing trends

 4. Live Shopping Will Continue to Play a Greater Role in Influencer Campaigns

-Live shopping has become increasingly popular in recent years, and this will continue in 2024.
+Live shopping has become increasingly popular in recent years, and this will continue this year as well.
 As Marijana Kay of Shopify says, “Live commerce is here to stay.”
 Influencers and other key thought leaders will continue to promote products to their communities on their favorite social platforms, using live video and interactive content.

 In fact, according to statistics about live shopping, the majority is starting to prefer livestream over other types of social media purchases.
 In response, Amazon, Facebook, TikTok, and Instagram have all developed livestream shopping tools and partnerships.
 For example, Instagram launched Live Shopping which allows users to buy products directly via Instagram Live.
 According to the platform, the appeal of this format is that it gives shoppers an immersive way to discover and buy products.